fetchrobotics/docs/source/care_and_feeding.rst

 --------

 The robot uses two large sealed lead-acid (SLA) 12V batteries.
-These batteries should provide a many hours of robot run time.
-Like most chemical batteries technologies, the amount energy the batteries can provide will decrease as they age.
+These batteries should provide many hours of robot run time.
+Like most chemical battery technologies, the amount energy the batteries can provide will decrease as they age.
 Luckily, replacing the batteries is simple and relatively inexpensive.
 Even so, there are few things that can done to improve battery lifetime.